Laos

 Improving citizen representation

-WFD is providing technical advice based on the experience of similar UK democratic institutions (House of Commons, devolved assemblies, Ombudsman office) and WFD’s partner parliaments in other countries who are responsible for responding to public complaints.
-For example, the UK House of Commons and representatives from Indonesia shared lessons on handling public petitions in June 2017.
-By sharing a range of examples on different approaches and practices adopted to ensure citizens’ complaints are addressed more systematically within targeted timeframes, the programme will help defend citizens’ interests in the governance of Lao PDR.
+WFD is providing technical advice based on the experiences of similar UK democratic institutions, such as the House of Commons, devolved assemblies, and the Ombudsman’s office, as well as WFD’s partner parliaments in other countries that handle public complaints.
+For example, in June 2017, the UK House of Commons and representatives from Indonesia shared lessons on managing public petitions.

 Engaging essential stakeholders